epakskape/boneyard/README.md

 # Usage

 A sample round of boneyard can be played by running `ruby -I. boneyard.rb`.
-This round uses a simple bot (AI) implementation for each player to demonstrate how a bot can be written.
+This round uses a simple [sample bot](https://github.com/epakskape/boneyard/blob/master/bots/sample.rb) for each player to demonstrate how a bot can be written.

 ```
 $ ruby -I. boneyard.rb